waylonggggg/tp/docs/DeveloperGuide.md

 ### Editing a student

 1. Editing an existing student's name, phone, email and address
     1. Prerequisites: List all students using the `list` command.
-Multiple students in the list and `Clark Kent` is not in the list.
+Multiple students in the list and `Clark Kent` is not in the list, there are no students with phone number of `99999999` or email of `e0000000@u.nus.edu`.
 It is okay for the edited student's original name to be Clark Kent.
     2. Test case: `edit_s 1 n/Clark Kent p/99999999 e/e0000000@u.nus.edu a/Raffles Hall 22/B/2`
        Expected: The first student's name is changed to `Clark Kent`.
 The updated student details are shown in the list.
     3. Test case: `edit_s 2 n/Clark Kent`